ckartik/JobsManager/README.md

 # API

-There are two key technqiues we will be using to wrap the Job Library through the API.
+There are two key techniques we will be using to wrap the Job Library through the API.
 We'll be using a Middleware service called `go-chi` which will allow us to do our two *tricks* with ease.
-1. We will be doing **``dependency enjection``** to ensuring our route handlers have access to the requiste Job and Authorization Service.
+1. We will be doing **``dependency enjection``** to ensuring our route handlers have access to the requisite Job and Authorization Service.
 We do this by defining an `[Env]` structure shown below.

 	```go
 	type Env struct {